Create your survey

 • Somewhat satisfied

-NPS question for teacher survey about classroom resources
+NPS question for teacher surveys about classroom resources

 The power of follow-up questions

-Prompting ChatGPT (or any GPT) to write better teacher survey questions about classroom resources
+How to prompt ChatGPT or GPT-4 to generate teacher survey questions about classroom resources

-Once you have a question list, categorize them:
+Once you have a draft, ask the AI to sort and categorize them:

 Look at the questions and categorize them.
 Output categories with the questions under them.

-Generate 10 questions for categories “Resource Effectiveness” and “Digital Tools.”
+Generate 10 questions for the categories Technology Needs, Funding Challenges, and Support & Training.

 Analysis